sadr0b0t/yashlang/README.en.md

 ## Someday in the future

-- Download videos to watch offline
+- Download videos to watch offline (done here https://github.com/sadr0b0t/yashlang/issues/8, but it can be even better https://github.com/sadr0b0t/yashlang/issues/142)
-- Export and import database for backup and device migration
+- Export and import database for backup and device migration (partially implemented https://github.com/sadr0b0t/yashlang/releases/tag/v0.7.0)
 - Audio-player mode: play sound track in background when the screen is switched off or the app is not in foucus
 - Local playlists with manual video adding
 - Other streaming services